Po (Kung Fu Panda): Kung Fu Panda Holiday Special (2010)

-Master Po (Jack Black) is appointed as the host of the Kung Fu masters' Winter Feast at the Jade Palace.
+Master Po (Jack Black) is appointed as the host of the kung fu masters' Winter Feast at the Jade Palace.
 Although Po successfully makes the arrangements with considerable difficulty, he decides being with his father for the holiday is more important and joins him at the restaurant.
 However, all the masters, deeply moved by Po's loyalty, come as well.
 After this episode, Po moved out to focus on his duties as the Dragon Warrior to reassure that his father is at peace with his calling.

 Kung Fu Panda: Secrets of the Masters (2011)

 Under the pretense of an emergency in the dead of night, Master Po leads Master Tigress (Angelina Jolie) and Master Mantis (Seth Rogen) into breaking into the new Masters' Council exhibit in tribute to Masters Thundering Rhino (Paul Scheer), Ox (Dennis Haysbert) and Croc (Tony Leondis).
-Even though Tigress and Mantis are annoyed at the deception, Po engages their interest in the story of the trio of masters first met.
+Even though Tigress and Mantis are annoyed at the deception, Po engages their interest in the story of how the trio of masters first met.

 Kung Fu Panda: Secrets of the Scroll (2015)

-As Po (Jack Black) grew into his teenage years with a lack of focus and of his father's skill in cooking, which later led to Shifu (Dustin Hoffman) getting food poisoning after Po prepared a meal for the Jade Palace while his father was away on business.
+As Po (Jack Black) grew into his teenage years, he developed a lack of focus and of his father's skill in cooking, which later led to Shifu (Dustin Hoffman) getting food poisoning after Po prepared a meal for the Jade Palace while his father was away on business.
 Afterward, Po began to consider other possible career paths, such as a cleaner, comedian, dancer or doctor and made a list of them on a scroll.
 This scroll later inadvertently ended up in Tigress's hands (Kari Wahlgren), who mistook it for a list made by Shifu of four warriors she was to gather to face the villainous Boar.
 This led to her recruiting Crane (David Cross), Monkey (James Sie), Viper (Lucy Liu) and Mantis (Seth Rogen), who was quickly dismissed by Shifu, who also ordered the evacuation of the valley.

 During this time, Po revealed to his father that he had caused Shifu's illness, which his father took as good publicity, and was then sent to gather ingredients for meals to be served to the fleeing villagers.
-From the hilltop his father had specified, Po then watched as the future Furious Five battled Boar and quickly determined what he wanted to do with his life: practice Kung fu.
+From the hilltop his father had specified, Po then watched as the future Furious Five battled Boar and quickly determined what he wanted to do with his life: practice kung fu.
 He later made a set of Furious Five action figures, which he treasured for years.